DoubleNegation/CompactOres/src/main/resources/assets/compactores/default_config/config_readme.txt

 Welcome to the Compact Ores configuration!

+This is the configuration readme for Compact Ores version ${VERSION}.
 You will find instructions for performing several tasks in the Compact Ores configuration here.

 These instructions refer to the default configuration.
 If the configuration was changed by someone,